If you’ve decided to use WordPress to power your website, you’ll likely need some help staying on top of everything. Picture the scene:

 There are some other options available to you when it comes to getting WordPress help.
 A quick Google search will turn out maintenance and support services for getting basic WordPress help.
 You can sign up for WordPress maintenance and support services provided by companies like GoWP or WP Buffs.

-However, these services typically just cover basic WordPress support and maintenance related tasks.
-This typically includes making sure the WordPress core and themes and plugins are up-to-date and making sure your site is backed up.
+However, these services typically cover only basic WordPress support and maintenance-related tasks.
+This typically includes making sure the WordPress core, themes, and plugins are up-to-date and making sure your site is backed up.
 Some might even help you with search engine optimization (SEO) efforts, social media integrations, or making sure your plugins play nicely with Elementor page builder.

 The first step to solving a problem with your WordPress site is to understand what exactly the issue is.
 If you don’t have a clear understanding of the problem, it’s difficult to get support or WordPress help.
 Valet’s professionals have real-world experience and can help you resolve issues with your WordPress site in a timely manner instead of implementing quick fixes.